joyxxi/joyxxi/README.md

 🎓 I'm a Master's student in Computer Science at Northeastern University, diving deep into Data Structures, Web Development, and Cloud Computing.
 I’m passionate about creating efficient and scalable software solutions!

 👩‍💻 Passionate about both backend and frontend development, I use technologies like Spring, Express, React, and Next.js to build responsive and scalable applications.
-I’m also diving into the world of DevOps with AWS to enhance my cloud architecture skills.
+I’m also diving into the world of Cloud Architecture with AWS.

 🚀 Engaged in continuous learning and improvement, I’m **always ready to tackle the next big challenge**!